Wuchiwei/take-home-assignment/README.md

 }
 ```

-When navigating back from MatchDetail, `load()` returns cached data instantly — no loading spinner, no API call.
-The cache also reflects real-time WebSocket updates via `applyUpdate()`, so the user sees the latest odds immediately upon return.
+When re-entering the match list (e.g., reopening the page), `load()` returns cached data instantly — no loading spinner, no API call.
+The cache also reflects real-time WebSocket updates via `applyUpdate()`, so the user sees the latest odds immediately without waiting for a network round-trip.

 The current implementation uses in-memory cache with a configurable TTL (default 5 minutes).
 For scenarios requiring persistence across app launches, this could be extended to `UserDefaults` (for small data sets) or the file system / Core Data (for larger data sets), with the same `MatchRepositoryProtocol` interface — callers would not need to change.